zachjob/bitmaker/README.md

 We're providing you with a server to interact with for this assignment.
 You'll be communicating with it through a JSON API.
 The API will give you the current election results, and allow you to submit a vote.

-Its up to you to build a wonderful frontend for this API.
+It's up to you to build a wonderful frontend for this API.
 You will be writing exclusively client-side code for this assignment, no Rails app.

 Let's get started!